oicr-ibc/cssscl/README.rst

 Option A - Installing  ``cssscl`` using the Python's Virtual Environment
 ---------------------------

-We recommand to install the ``cssscl`` package using the **Python's Virtual Environment** tool to keep the dependencies required by the ``cssscl`` package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable as shown below:
+We recommend to install the ``cssscl`` package using the **Python's Virtual Environment** tool to keep the dependencies required by the ``cssscl`` package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable as shown below:

 **Note:** if any of the following packages: **jellyfish**, **BLAST** or **plzip** are **already installed** on your system make sure that they are in your executable search path (i.e. PATH variable) (as shown in the examples below):